GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (258).md

 **Effect**: You die.
 In your place, your remains warp and transmute into a macabre memorial.
 Those you are familiar with may treat a 1 yard space around the monument as a magical portal they are familiar with.
 When the monument is destroyed, a Nrall is summoned and will take vengeance on the one(s) that defiled your memorial.
 It will cease to be after that.

-Uf the spellcheck was a critical success, you may choose to explode with necrotic energies, inflicting a necrotic attack against everything a number of yards equal to the spell's tier- except those creatures you may wish to protect from this.
+If the spellcheck was a critical success, you may choose to explode with necrotic energies, inflicting a necrotic attack against everything a number of yards equal to the spell's tier- except those creatures you may wish to protect from this.

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, you may increase the area that the portal encompasses by 1 yard in all directions.
 Additionally, when cast at 5th tier or above, an additional Nrall is summoned for every 3 tiers beyond minimum.

 **Critical Failure**: You die.

-### B (11
+### B (12

+#### Beckon

+**Minimum Tier**: 1

+**Casting Time**: 1 action

+**Range**: 20 yards

+**Effect**: You call the attention of all non-mindless creatures within range to a point of space, an object, a portal, or creature.
+Those creatures make a [Will] save.
+If a critical success, they are made aware of the exact point of the subject but are not remotely distracted by it.
+If successful, they are made aware of the subject and will turn to face it.
+If the save is a failure, they will stop concentrating and focus on the subject.
+If the save is a critical failure, they wil also cease casting any spell and be dazed until the end of the next round.

+**At Higher Tiers**: When cast at 2nd tier or greater, for each tier beyond minimum, you may choose either to increase the range by up to 5 yards or exclude one creature.

+**Critical Failure**: You cause all creatures within range to be aware of your exact position for a number rounds equal to the spell's tier.
+Their attacks have advantage against you during this time.
+You gain spell sickness equal to 1d2 + half of the spell tier (round down).

 #### Behest